-In a fire or other emergency situation, the Nurse in Charge is the Incident Manager (IM) until relieved by a qualified Manager.
+In a fire or other emergency situation, the RN is the Incident Manager (IM).
 The IM has the authority to put the evacuation plan into effect.

-- 1) Assess the magnitude and type of threat. - Don appropriate vest/label so you are easily identified Vest is located beside the Clean Utility Room & Med Room on the 2nd Floor, Zone 2 Centre. - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
-See duties of TN. - Perform assessments on residents to evaluate their injuries and or symptoms - Provide emergency treatments as required - Sort residents into priority groups and send to appropriate evacuation zone - Communicate the status of residents and treat as required - 5) Assign a Nurse for each triage zone (3 red, yellow, green).
-IM to assign - 6) Assign a team member to triage the white zone for uninjured residents. - 7) Assign team members to accompany residents to the relocation areas.
-All available team members not already assigned to a task or area will report to the command centre so they can be assigned to a HA to assist with evacuation. - Assign a team member as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. (see duties of Logistics lead).
-Office Manager to assume role of Logistics Lead. - 9) Assign a team member as Runner to be a communication link for updates.
-In the event of a total communication shutdown, the pre-designated external communication centre will be activated and the runner will provide ongoing relaying of messages.
-Available team member from, Housekeeping, Laundry, Dietary, Programs, or Nursing Dept. to be assigned as Runner.
+- 1) Assess the magnitude and type of threat. - 2) Don appropriate vest so you are easily identified.
+Reflective vest kept in main office emergency fire supply box. - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
+An RN/DOC/ADOC or designate to be the triage nurse. - 5) Assign a Nurse for each triage zone (3 red, yellow, green).
+RPN's will triage nurses for these areas. - 6) Assign a team member to triage the white zone for uninjured residents. - 7) Assign team members to accompany residents to the relocation areas. - 8) Assign reception/office staff or designate as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. - 9) Assign a team member/s as Runner to be a communication link for updates.
+In the event of a total communication shutdown, the pre-designated external communication center will be activated and the runner will provide ongoing relaying of messages. - 10) Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.). - 11) Assign a team member in each RHA/neighbourhood to account for all residents in their RHA/neighbourhood.
+RPN or PSW #1 will be responsible to account for residents.

-- 10) Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.). (see duties of Liaison lead).
-E.D., DOC or DES (Management Team) to be assigned as Liaison Lead. - Assign a team member in each RHA/neighbourhood to account for all residents in their RHA/neighbourhood.
-To be completed by Nursing Dept. to ensure all residents are accounted for. - 12) Assign a team member as Communications lead (see duty outline contact/ update family members, respond to media inquiries.
-RFC to contact/update family members, E.D. and or SSO to respond to all media inquiries. - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out.
-Doors to be monitored by available team members, (Housekeeping, Laundry, Dietary, etc. - 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc.) External traffic flow to be controlled by available team members that are capable to, complete task safely. - 15) Ensure all areas are secure and all duties are complete. - 16) Proceed to triage area to assist with treatment of injured residents as directed.
-Follow Triage Nurse's instructions to assist. - 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s) if eMAR is not available. - 18) Complete Incident Manager Evacuation Checklist.
+- 12) Assign a team member as Communications lead (see duty outline contact/ update family members, respond to media inquiries.
+(Recreation Team Members or designate will be assigned to communicate and update families/POA/SDS.
+Executive Director or designate will be assigned to respond to media enquiries etc. - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out. - 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc.) Maintenance staff or designate, will be assigned to monitor traffic flow - 15) Ensure all areas are secure and all duties are complete. - 16) Proceed to triage area to assist with treatment of injured residents as directed - 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s).
+MAR book carts are on wheels and will be transported to appropriate destinations by Maintenance Staff or designate. - 18) Complete Incident Manager Evacuation Checklist.